ZCHAnalytics/azure-database-migration/4_disaster_recovery_simulation.md

 1.1 Azure Virtual Machine was created under the name test-vm.
 ![image](https://github.com/ZCHAnalytics/azure-database-migration319/assets/146954022/31ac5f50-088e-46eb-88de-b7eabbfb98fb)
 1.2.
 Install sql server and ssms in non-production environment.
+- created a back up file.
 -  Backup the Database: Take a backup of the database before initiating any data loss scenarios, ensuring you can revert to a known good state if needed
--
--  Involve Stakeholders: Inform relevant stakeholders about the testing process to avoid misunderstandings and maintain transparency
+-  -  Involve Stakeholders: Inform relevant stakeholders about the testing process to avoid misunderstandings and maintain transparency
   #### Sample communication:
 Dear colleagues,